Anxiety / Mental Health / Wellbeing

 • At the end of the week, reflect on what you have completed and achieved, and then do a brain dump for what you want to achieve next week – get it out of your head so you don’t need to think about it over the weekend.

-• Cut up fruit and vegetables, placing them in containers to make a quick daily salad or easy-to-reach healthy snack.
+• Cut up fruit and vegetables and place them in containers to make a quick daily salad or easy-to-reach healthy snack.

 Incorporate more movement into your day